ashn-dot-dev/sunder/README.md

 Sunder is a C-like systems programming language and compiler for x86-64 Linux.

 ## Dependencies
-Sunder tooling should build and run on any x86-64 Linux machine satifying the following dependencies:
+Sunder tooling should build and run on any x86-64 Linux machine satisfying the following dependencies:

 + POSIX-compatible `make`